bbc/newslabs-newsQuery/README.md

-#newsQuery - An interface to BBC News Labs APIs
+#newsQuery - For BBC News Labs APIs

 [![NPM version](https://badge.fury.io/js/newsquery.svg)](http://badge.fury.io/js/newsquery) [![Build Status](https://travis-ci.org/iaincollins/newsQuery.svg?branch=master)](https://travis-ci.org/iaincollins/newsQuery)

 ---

-The newsQuery module provides easy-to-consume access to the BBC News Labs APIs.

-The APIs let you query a database of 40+ sources, including content from the BBC News but also other publications including Sky News, The Guardian, The Mirror, The Huffington Post and others.
+The BBC News Labs APIs let you run queries on content from an increasing list of over 40 news sources which includes BBC News but also other publications like Sky News, The Guardian, The Mirror, The Independent, The Daily Record, The Huffington Post and others.

-The majority of our content is articles but we also have images, video and tweets from select sources.
+The majority of our content is in the form of article but thre are also images, video and tweets from select sources.

 The BBC News Labs API's are **experimental** and are cheifly intended for use by R&D teams in news organisations and universities.
 If you'd like to more more or have any feedback about them, please get in touch with @BBC_News_Labs via Twitter.